Venomous

 Size

-The average body length of African bush vipers is 18 – 24 inches (46 – 60 cm).
-Sometimes it can grow more than 31 inches (78 cm).
+With an average body length of 18-24 inches (46–60 cm), African bush vipers can sometimes grow more than 31 inches (78 cm).
 Females are larger than males.

 Color and Appearance

 These snakes can be of different colors.
-Their dorsal color varies from light green to dark green, blue, olive, or dark olive brown.
+Their dorsal color varies from light green to dark green, blue, olive, or dark olive-brown.
 Red, yellow, or slate grey dorsal color occurs rarely.
 They have broad, flat heads covered with light-colored, keeled, and imbricate scales, sometimes with 30 or more chevrons.
-Their tails also have 10 to 19 undefined chevrons and a conspicuous ivory-white tip.
+Their tails also have 10-19 undefined chevrons and a conspicuous ivory-white tip.
 When their skin is stretched, an interstitial black color is visible.
 They have yellow throats, and the color of their bellies is yellow or dull to pale olive.

 Red African Bush Viper